Candice Swanepoel Stuns In Yellow Swimsuit For New Instagram Post

 In the snapshot in question, the South African beauty is rocking a bright yellow one-piece featuring a low-cut neckline with spaghetti straps that go over her shoulders, hugging her figure tightly and helping draw attention to her busty figure.
 In addition, the swimsuit boasts a high-leg cut, with its sides sitting well above Swanepoel’s hips, highlighting her curves.

-The 30-year-old model completed her beach look with a sophisticated straw hat by Lack of Color, as indicated by the tag she included with her post, as well as a bright red necklace.
-Swanepoel is posing with one leg propped to the side in a way that further showcases her curves, while her head in tilted forward, driving her gaze forward.
+The 30-year-old model completed her beach look with a sophisticated straw hat by Lack of Color, which was indicated by the tag she included with her post, and a bright red necklace.
+Swanepoel is posing with one leg propped to the side in a way that further showcases her curves, while her head is tilted forward, driving her gaze forward.
 Because of the position of her head, her hat is partially covering her face, particularly her eyes.

 She is wearing her blonde hair tied back, with just a few strands peeking out from under the hat.
 Swanepoel didn’t include a geotag with her post, but she is standing in front of a body of water, possibly a lake.

-The post, which Swanepoel shared with Tropic of C’s 327,000 Instagram followers, garnered more than 2,400 likes and over a dozen comments within a few hours of having been posted — at the time of this writing.
+At the time of this writing, the post, which Swanepoel shared with Tropic of C’s 327,000 Instagram followers, garnered more than 2,400 likes and over a dozen comments within a few hours of being posted.
 Users of the social media platform who are fans of the model took to the comments section to praise her good looks and leave a trail of hearts and fire emoji.

 “Yellow is my fav color,” one user noted, adding a few yellow heart emoji.